 Due to its size, tropical climate, and archipelagic geography, Indonesia supports a high level of biodiversity.
 The wildlife on land is almost as rich as the one below the surface.
 Species endemic to Indonesia are numerous, to mention a few: the massive Dragons of Komodo, the protected orangutans of Borneo & the spectacular tropical birds of Menjangan National Park (Bali).

-Whether you’re the adventurer type or your prefer the “glamping “ type of accommodation, the wildlife in Bali is accessible with all levels of comfort!
+Whether you’re the adventurer type or your prefer the “glamping “ type of accommodation, have no worries.
+The wildlife in Bali is accessible with all levels of comfort!

 Take some time to relax